midhunkalarikkal/FullDomain/Notes/DSA2.md

 - The first element added to the queue is the first one to be removed.
 - Operations in a queue occur at two ends
 - Enqueue: Add an element at the rear (end) of the queue.
-- Dequeue: Delete an element from the front.
+- Dequeue: Delete an element from the front of the queue.

 `Complexity analysis`
 ---------------------